Introduction to the Open Science Monitor

 The Open Science Monitor aims to

 - provide data and insight to understand the development of open science in Europe

 - gather the most relevant and timely indicators on the development of open science in Europe and other global partner countries

 Final report of the Open Science Monitor

 The report provides a full overview and analysis of the drivers and trends of Open Science, its drivers, barriers and impacts.
 It provides also a policy analysis informed among other by a range of case studies on the subject matter.

 Contribute to the Open Science Monitor

 The Open Science Monitor is a collaborative effort and welcomes the contribution of the community.
-The first draft methodology has been publicly commented upon online and a Linkedin group has been open to continue the collaboration.
+The first draft methodology has been publicly commented upon and a has been open to continue the collaboration.